ehrrsn7/procedural-programming/cs/Unit-0/README.md

 <pre style="min-width: 650px"><code>{
     // line comments typically go inside methods just before a collection
     //     of related statements
-    System.out.println("Display text"); // You can also put a line comment on the end
+    Console.WriteLine("Display text"); // You can also put a line comment on the end
                                        // of a line of code like this.
 }
 </code></pre>